-Patients are discouraged from mixing buprenorphine/naloxone (Suboxone) with alcohol.
-Alcohol acts as a depressant, thereby depressing the body’s central nervous system.
-When buprenorphine/naloxone (Suboxone) and alcohol are mixed together, there is increased risk for sedation, difficulty breathing, overdose, and death.
+When buprenorphine/naloxone (Suboxone) and alcohol are mixed, there is increased risk for sedation, decreased respiratory drive, overdose, and death.